Pricing strategy

 Quick answer

 A retainer is the freelance equivalent of recurring revenue — a client pays a fixed monthly fee in exchange for ongoing access to your work.
 For the freelancer, retainers stabilise income and reduce the constant churn of selling new projects.
 For the client, they trade flexibility for predictability and priority access.
-This guide is about how retainers actually work, the structures that hold up under real-world pressure, and how to convert a project client into a retainer one.
+In practice, badly structured retainers are also how freelancers burn out — you end up answering Slack messages at 11pm because 'the retainer covers it.'
+The fix is in the structure, not in saying no later.
+This guide walks through the three retainer models that work, how to price each one, the boundaries that keep them sustainable, and the conversation that converts a project client into a retainer one.

 Define what's in scope, precisely